 The clinical science value domain is emphasized during Phase 2, which includes the clinical rotations and electives during Years 3 and 4.

-Thewill emphasize service learning and team building activities that are focused on professionalism and ethics, roles of the health professions, community service, public health, acute and chronic disease, systems change, and patient safety.
-Interprofessionalism begins in Phase 1 and continues throughout the curriculum.
-The foundational principles and theoretical and practical application of Interprofessionalism will be interwoven through the entire program.
+Theemphasizes how health care is delivered with the end goal of improving the quality of health care for patients and populations as well as service learning and team building activities.
+Areas of focus are professionalism and ethics, roles of the health professions, community service, population health, quality and safety, health systems analysis, health care finance, value-based care, informatics, and health disparities.
+These principles are woven through all four years of medical school.
 Faculty from different professions at Virginia Tech Carilion School of Medicine and Radford University Carilion, will be intimately involved in the delivery of this curricular component.